mattriley/agile-avatars/README.md

 Provides _component builder functions_.

-A __component builder function__ returns an element set up to react to both user interaction and state changes (via subscriptions), and interacts with services.
+A __component builder function__ returns an element that reacts to state changes and effects user events by invoking services.

+__Example: A component builder function__

+This component reacts both to state changes and user events.

 <details open>
 <summary>src/components/tag-list/tag/components/tag-name.js</summary>